nsreeen/rcWeekPlanner/README.md

 Run locally with docker compose to spin up a local database:
 `docker compose build`
 `docker compose up`
+You will need to update the baseUrl in app.js.

+To update the database schema, delete the db from the fly dashboard, and (recreate)[https://fly.io/docs/reference/postgres/].

 ## TODO
 - [ ] Fix delete event (currently have to open the page in a new tab after deleting)